 According to a scientific article published in 2019, the high anti-inflammatory effects of the extracts were closely correlated with the high amounts of chlorophylls, which have potent antioxidant activities, obtained only through a non-thermal process.
 The high anti-inflammatory effects of the Spirulina extract with mouse microglia cell line could be employed to develop a possible mechanism for in vivo anti-inflammation effects along with the results from primary nerve cells.

 Chlorophylls are highly vulnerable to heat and fat solubility.
-So, low-temperature extraction is essential to obtain high-concentration chlorophyll that maintains its activity.
-Just the way we do here at Raw Living Spirulina, where we don’t use any heat, any machine, or any other technique when harvesting.
+So, low-temperature extraction is essential to obtain high-concentration chlorophyll that maintains activity.
+Just like we do here at Raw Living Spirulina, we don’t use any heat, machine, or other technique when harvesting.
 It is a long by-hand process, but we make sure we do it right to protect the living cells.

 https://www.mdpi.com/2076-3417/9/10/2144/htm

-A lifestyle rich in fresh fruits and vegetables freshly picked from local organic farms, and eaten in season, is the best approach for preventing inflammation.
-Additionally, consumption of superfoods such as Raw Living Spirulina, and other anti-inflammatory foods high in antioxidants, will help reduce damage caused by inflammation.
+A lifestyle rich in fresh fruits and vegetables, freshly picked from local organic farms and eaten in season, prevents inflammation.
+Additionally, consuming superfoods such as Raw Living Spirulina and other anti-inflammatory foods high in antioxidants will help reduce damage caused by inflammation.
 Exercise, sunshine, and other natural practices will help more than we can imagine.

 Recent Comments